 As classes are being taught remotely, the PIRO team is providing full online support on Zoom during classes.
 Most of this information can be found on our

 .
-This general guide is a helpful to get you started as you transition your courses to online teaching.
+This general guide helps to get you started as you transition your courses to online teaching.
 The

 guide is a one-pager to help you get started.

 Zoom Accounts: All instructors will be issued a GSM Zoom Pro account.
 A UC Davis email list of instructors will be provided to the IT team.
-You will received an email to your UC Davis email account regarding an invite to activate your GSM issued Zoom Pro account.
+You will receive an email to your UC Davis email account regarding an invite to activate your GSM-issued Zoom Pro account.
 Please DO NOT create a UC Davis Zoom Pro account.
-Zoom settings are different on the UC Davis issued account and you should be using only the GSM Zoom account when teaching for the GSM.
+Zoom settings are different on the UC Davis-issued account and you should be using only the GSM Zoom account when teaching for the GSM.